ABOUT US

 American Heart Association Postdoctoral Fellow

-I received my B.Sc (Pharmacology and Physiology), M.Sc (Neuropharmacology) and PhD (Biomedical Engineering) from Nottingham Trent University, UK.
+I received my B.Sc (Pharmacology and Physiology), M.Sc (Neuropharmacology) and Ph.D (Biomedical Engineering) from Nottingham Trent University, UK.
 My doctoral research focused on generating and characterising cortical organoids using mass spectrometry and transcriptomic techniques.
-I recently started my postdoctoral training with the Longden lab and am interested in learning new techniques and exploring mechanisms of vascular plasticity within the brain.
+In my postdoctoral training with the Longden lab and am interested in learning new techniques and exploring mechanisms of vascular plasticity within the brain.
 In my free time, I enjoy cooking, exercise and board games.

 Liuruimin (Amy) Xiang